-There are numerous silicone molding processes available, each featuring different advantages for various applications.
+Numerous silicone molding processes are available, each featuring different advantages for various applications.
 Understanding the differences between available molding processes is essential to selecting the best method for a specific design.

 ARCO Silicone offers the following processes for custom-molded silicone products:

 - Liquid Silicone Rubber (LSR) Injection Molding.
 This fabrication method uses a mechanical mixing process to combine the two-component silicone compound before it is heat-cured in the mold.
 Liquid silicone has exceptional heat- and flame-resistant qualities and high formability.
 LSR creates injection-molded silicone products with superior durability, tensile strength, flexibility, and accuracy, making them ideal for automation and 24/7 production.

 - Compression Molding.
 Compression molding is well-suited to the production of simple parts requiring only medium precision.
 The process starts with placing an uncured disk of rubber into a heated, pressurized form where it stays until it finishes curing.
 Compression molding produces electrical components, HVAC parts, fuel system components, automotive parts, hydraulic and pneumatic seals, and sterile tubing for food and beverage equipment.
 The advantages of compression molding include low cost, short lead times, easy prototyping, and the broadest range of part sizes.

 - Injection Compression Molding (ICM).
 ICM is a hybrid of LSR and compression molding.
 It starts with injecting the melted silicone into a partially opened mold.
 As the mold closes, the compression forces the silicone into the rest of the mold cavity.
 This silicone manufacturing method is well-suited to producing large volumes of lightweight and robust silicone products, such as gears.